lovoo/tinycsv/README.md

 $ extract
 extract prints out one or more columns from a CSV and reads from a file or stdin.

-Usage of extract:
+Usage of ./extract:
-  -cols="": the column index(es) (0-indexed) to be written out to stdout (separated by comma).
+  -cols="": the column index(es) to be written out to stdout -delim=",": the CSV delimiter; default is ',' -filename="": CSV file (if empty, which is the default, extract reads from stdin) -plain=false: If only one column is provided, extract does not escape these line; instead it plainly prints it out (default false).
-  -filename="": CSV file (if empty, extract reads from stdin) -plain=false: If only one column is provided, extract does not escape these line; instead it plainly prints it out.
+  -skipHeader=true: skips the first header line (default true)
 ```

 ### Example